louisremi/jquery.transition.js/README.md

 - Detail the transition properties (`transition-property: padding-left, ...` instead of `transition: all`)

 Those rules can be considered *best practices*, sticking to them will help you write efficient and readable CSS code.
-A detailed list of rules follows.
+A detailed list of rules follows, if the animation doesn't work in IE, it would be well advised to read it carefully before reporting a bug.

 When is the jQuery fallback used?
 ---------------------------------